mar-tina/shadow-render/README.md

-## Shadow Lib [For personal use]
+## Shadow Lib
 A functional web component library that wraps the base HTMLElement class and provides a functional interface to interact with web components inspired by vueJS.
-Abstracts away the underlying native
-html attributes and events providing a simpler interface.
+Aims at providing a simpler interface to interacting with HTMLElement Class

 ##### Why
 > Solves a personal pain point .
 Needed a functional approach to dealing with HTMLElement class and reduce the boiler plate that